Are the Super Eagles being pulled into a needless Russian entanglement?

 The Russian invasion of Ukraine has led to inflation in global food prices as it destabilised the export market for agricultural items from its neighbour.

 Should sport be a tool for punishing Russia?
 FIFA and UEFA moved to remove Russia from international football as a way of forcing the country to reckon with its decision to cause war on the doorsteps of Europe.
-Critics say FIFA and UEFA have been indecisive when it came to Israel and the war on Gaza.
+Critics say FIFA and UEFA have been indecisive when it comes to Israel and the war on Gaza.

 Memories of Russia’s World Cup